-- Identify what the intent of the design problem is and what it actually does.
+- Identify the design problem it solves.

-- Learn what principles the design pattern is based upon
+- Learn what principles it follows.

 Learn Software Design Patterns - Beyond the Basics

-- Mastering Python Design Patterns: A guide to creating smart, efficient, and reusable software, 2nd Edition (Amazon)
+- Mastering Python Design Patterns: A guide to creating smart, efficient, and reusable software, 2nd Edition — Amazon

-- Design Patterns: Elements of Reusable Object-Oriented Software (Amazon)
+- Design Patterns: Elements of Reusable Object-Oriented Software — Amazon

-- Microservices Patterns: With examples in Java (Amazon)
+- Microservices Patterns: With examples in Java — Amazon

-- Head First Design Patterns, 2nd Edition O’Reilly
+- [Head First Design Patterns, 2nd Edition] — O’Reilly

-- Software Architecture Design Patterns in Java (O’Reilly)
+- [Software Architecture Design Patterns in Java] — O’Reilly